Known as the “Chicago Light,” the Chicago Harbor Lighthouse is an active automated lighthouse dating from 1893.

 Through its breakwaters, the main entrance into Chicago Harbor is 580 feet wide.
 The Chicago Harbor Lighthouse was designated a Chicago Landmark on April 9, 2003.
 It is the only surviving lighthouse in Chicago and one of two remaining examples in the state of Illinois.

-About one mile ahead, the Chicago Harbor Lock, built in the 1930’s, provides the entrance/exit of the Illinois Waterway system at the Great Lakes.
+About one mile ahead from this photograph’s location is the Chicago Harbor Lock.
+Built in the 1930’s, it provides the entrance/exit to the Illinois Waterway system at the Great Lakes.
 The waterway system is a commercial and recreational shipping connection from the Great Lakes to the Gulf of Mexico by way of the Illinois and Mississippi rivers.